HSLdevcom/digitransit-site/src/pages/en/services/index.md

 Examples:

-- Routing engine OpenTripPlanner with the data of whole Finland requires 12 GB of RAM and a powerful multi core CPU.
+- The routing engine OpenTripPlanner with the data of the entirety of Finland requires 12 GB of RAM and a powerful multi core CPU.
-- Address search which covers whole Finland requires 3 GB of RAM for API server (pelias-api) and 4 GB of RAM for address database (pelias-data-container).
+- An address search which covers the entirety of Finland requires 3 GB of RAM for the API server (pelias-api) and 4 GB of RAM for the address database (pelias-data-container).
 A powerful CPU will speed up the service.
-- background map server (hsl-map-server) needs 4 GB of RAM and a basic CPU.
+- The background map server (hsl-map-server) needs 4 GB of RAM and a basic CPU.
-- UI-server reuires 1 GB of RAM and a basic CPU.
+- The UI-server requires 1 GB of RAM and a basic CPU.

-These resurces can serve multiple simultaneous uses without delays.
-If the service load is high, it may be necessary to deploy a load balancing solution to distribute service request to multiple servers.
+These resources can serve multiple simultaneous uses without delays.
+If the service load is high, it may be necessary to deploy a load balancing solution to distribute service requests to multiple servers.
 For example, Digitransit uses over 20 OpenTripPlanner instances to serve the capital area of Finland.